klaviyo/commercetools-klaviyo/docs/step-by-step-gcp.md

 by namespace (each
 environment specific resource is prefixed with the environment name `dev` or `prod`).
 The plugin is built into a docker image and deployed on [GCP Cloud Run](https://cloud.google.com/run).
-Commercetools subscriptions are configured via Terraform and communicate to the plugin using a single [GCP pub/sub](https://cloud.google.com/pubsub) topic.
+The commercetools subscriptions are configured via Terraform and communicate to the plugin using a single [GCP pub/sub](https://cloud.google.com/pubsub) topic.
-To create a new project if not already existing, run the bootstrap-gcp scripts to setup a new project in GCP (you need project creation rights)
+To create a new project if not already existing, run the bootstrap-gcp scripts to set-up a new project in GCP (you need project creation rights)

 ```shell